Fujifilm X30 vs Panasonic S1H

-Both the X30 and the S1H are recent models that are part of the current product line-up.
-The X30 replaced the earlier Fujifilm X20, while the S1H does not have a direct predecessor.
+The S1H is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X30 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X30 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X30 and the Panasonic S1H?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X30: